Leah1977/Fit_Time_MS4/README.md

 5. Navigate to the Project GitHub repository.

-6. Under the Repository Fit_Time_MS4, navigate to the code dropdown menu and Clone.
+6. Under the Repository Fit_Time_MS4, navigate to the code drop-down menu and Clone.

 7. This will trigger a new gitpod workspace that you can work on.